gridcoin-community/Gridcoin-Site/wiki/faq.md

 If it still hasn't gone up after a few hours try this:

 1. Close the client
-2. Clean out your Gridcoin data folder EXCEPT for wallet.dat, your GridcoinResearch.conf file and the folders walletbackups and testnet, if present.
+2. In your Gridcoin data folder, delete the accrual folder, the txleveldb folder, and blk00*.dat (with * being any number).
 3. Restart the wallet and wait for it to sync.
-If you don't want to wait you can also use the snapshot (File -> Snapshot Download) or you can download [here](https://snapshot.gridcoin.us/snapshot.zip).
+If you don't want to wait you can also use the snapshot which you can use by clicking on File -> Snapshot or using the `-snapshotdownload` [command line argument](cmd-options "wikilink")

 You can also try running the wallet as an administrator.

-There is also an [official
+There is also an [
 thread](https://cryptocointalk.com/topic/20303-gridcoin-proof-of-research-connection-sync-problem-thread/)
 for sync problem if it didn't work.